 1797, Apr 19 -- Land Grant #1258, Moore County, NC

-Ancel Melton, assignee of Jesse Brown received a 100 acre Land Grant located on Flag Creek adjoining his own line and Ambrose Brown's improvement.
+Ancel Melton, assignee of Jesse Brown received 100 acres located on Flag Creek adjoining his own line and Ambrose Brown's improvement.
 Jesse Brown and Ancel Melton were chain carriers.

 1806, Feb 8 -- Land Grant #2058, Moore County, NC

-Nathan Morgan received a 4 acre Land Grant located east of Cabin Creek adjoining his own line.
+Nathan Morgan received 4 acres located east of Cabin Creek adjoining his own line.
 Ansel Melton and James Morgan were chain carriers.

 1810 -- Census, Moore County, NC Page 598

 (10-16) 1M 3F

 1811, Aug 14 -- Land Grant #2128, Moore County, NC